joeappleton18/web-dev-2022-notes/sessions/week_3/README.md

 	npm install --save styled-components
 ```

-Next, need to tell babel to actually use the `babel-plugin-styled-components` preset component.
+Next, we need to tell babel to actually use the `babel-plugin-styled-components` preset component.
 In the root of your project, create a `.babelrc` file and add the following snippet of JSON:

 ```javascript
 	{